mainmatter/playbook/development-process/README.md

 ### Roles

 Our development process functions with flat project teams without dedicated project managers.
-We believe project managers are an organisational anti-pattern and often do not provide the intended benefits but in fact have negative impact:
+We believe the traditional project manager role with responsibilities focussed around time and resource management is an organisational anti-pattern and often does not provide the intended benefits but in fact has a negative impact:

-- They can constitute an intermediary between project stakeholders, intercepting direct communication and discussion between them.
+- The project manager role can constitute an intermediary between project stakeholders, intercepting direct communication and discussion between them.
   That results in communication between stakeholders being less direct and effective and can potentially even lead to details and nuance being lost in the process.
 Sometimes blocking direct communication channels is even the intention behind bringing in project managers in an effort to _"shield"_ team members from the direct influence of others.
-In these cases though, project managers only cover a more fundamental problem that is really a dysfunctional project team.
+In these cases though, the project manager role only covers a more fundamental problem that is really a dysfunctional project team.
-- Intercepting or blocking direct communication between stakeholders with project managers can also have another, potentially more substantial negative impact.
+- Intercepting or blocking direct communication between stakeholders via project managers can also have another, potentially more substantial negative impact.
   Since a project can only succeed when the different involved stakeholders work together and each one's motivations and goals are respected and addressed, it is vital for each stakeholders to understand and appreciate each other's viewpoints.
 Many projects fail due to disproportionate weight being assigned to one of the stakeholder's interests and them running the entire project.
 - If project managers indeed assume a mangement role and have decisive authority regarding priorities and deadlines etc., teams end up in a situation where a party that is not actively contributing to the project is in a position to